ms/buildtogether.tech/rules-comfortable/index.md

 1. Peace and quiet.
 :   Study after study has shown that this has more impact on productivity than a
-    fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interrupts
+    fast network, a fat disk, or caffeine, but most workplaces are still too crowded, too noisy, and filled with too many interruptions
     <cite>WeziakBialowolska2018</cite>.
 Some people still say, "If I can't
     overhear what other people are talking about, I might miss something important," but that only applies if the only people you're overhearing are